mui/material-ui/docs/src/pages/guides/interoperability/interoperability.md

 # Style Library Interoperability

-While it is simple to use the JSS based styling solution provided by Material-UI to style your application, it is possible to use any styling solution you prefer, from plain CSS to any number of CSS-in-JS libraries.
+<p class="description">While it is simple to use the JSS based styling solution provided by Material-UI to style your application, it is possible to use any styling solution you prefer, from plain CSS to any number of CSS-in-JS libraries.</p>

 This guide aims to document the most popular alternatives, but you should find that the principals applied here can be adapted to other libraries.

 We have provided examples for the following styling solutions: